Determining Fault of a Car Sharing Accident

 If you aren’t familiar with car sharing, you are thinking about using a car sharing service, or you are thinking about sharing your car through a service, this guide will describe the Florida laws, regulations, and precedents which might apply to the determination of liability after a car sharing accident.

-If you need immediate legal assistance after a car sharing accident, contact Dolman Law Group Accident Injury Lawyers, PA, or Sibley Dolman Accident Injury Lawyers, LLP, at 833-552-7274 (833-55-CRASH) for a free consultation to discuss the specific circumstances surrounding your accident.
+If you need immediate legal assistance after a car sharing accident, contact Sibley Dolman Gipe Accident Injury Lawyers, PA, or Sibley Dolman Gipe Accident Injury Lawyers, PA, at 833-552-7274 (833-55-CRASH) for a free consultation to discuss the specific circumstances surrounding your accident.
 Currently, Florida law has a significant amount of gray area where car sharing is concerned, so it’s in your best interest to hire an attorney to maximize your chances of recovering damages related to your accident and injury.

 What Is Car Sharing?